by Legacy Plan Dec 8, 2017

 that, even if you have very unusual estate planning goals you want to accomplish, those goals can be realized.

 Your plan helps you in two ways: it expresses your intentions and helps prevent your loved ones being left “in the dark.”
-Sometimes, the loved ones you leave behind may fail to do exactly what you want, not because their reject your wishes, but because
+Sometimes, the loved ones you leave behind may fail to do exactly what you want, not because they reject your wishes, but because

 they don’t know exactly what your preferences are.
 With your plan, you can save them the stress that often comes with uncertainty.
 Your passing will be difficult for them.
 It will be even more so if they have to guess what your estate planning